 But you’ve never written one before and it’s even been a while since you wrote your last college essay.

 You’ve got an idea, enthusiasm, and no clue where or how to start.

 Here’s what I’d recommend.

-The first step to bringing any creative project to life is to recognize it requires two different elements — ideas and execution.
+The first step to bringing a creative project to life is to recognize it requires two different things— ideas and execution.

-While these two components are related, it’s helpful to approach them separately when you start because they each require different skills and mindsets.
+While these components are related, it’s helpful to approach them separately when you start because each requires its own unique skills and mindset.